NET WORTH: Unknown

 SOURCE OF WEALTH: Cofounder of NVIDIA Corp.

-OVERVIEW: Chris Malachowsky and his wife Melody move their philanthropy through the Chris and Melody Malachowsky Family Foundation.
-The foundation has given a few hundred thousand annually, with the environment, education and health being top focus areas.
-The couple has also funded outfits that work on an international level.
+OVERVIEW: Chris Malachowsky and his wife Melody do their grantmaking through the Chris and Melody Malachowsky Family Foundation.
+The foundation gives a few hundred thousand annually, with the environment, education and health being top funding areas.
+The couple also funds organizations that work on an international level.

 BACKGROUND: Chris Malachowsky received his B.S. in electrical engineering from the University of Florida and an M.S.C.S. degree from Santa Clara University.
 He's held engineering and technical leadership positions at Hewlett-Packard and Sun Microsystems.
 In 1993, he cofounded NVIDIA, which has grown to become a global Fortune 1000 company.
 NVIDIA manufactures graphics processing units for computers, among other products.
 The couple lives in Los Altos, California.

 ENVIRONMENT & ANIMALS: Recent grantees include the Nature Conservancy, Wildlife Conservation Network, Greenpeace, Rainforest Alliance, Sierra Club, Conservation International and the Sloth Sanctuary of Costa Rica.
-While the couple's philanthropy has a Bay Area focus, when it comes to the environment, outfits that work on a broad level appear to be prioritized.
-Sums have also gone to Humane Society of the United States and Pilots N Paws, an "online volunteer organization where general aviation pilots can connect with rescue volunteers to transport animals in need to safe havens."
+While the couple's philanthropy has a Bay Area focus, when it comes to the environment, they prioritize organizations that work on a broad level.
+Malachowsky supports Humane Society of the United States and Pilots N Paws, an "online volunteer organization where general aviation pilots can connect with rescue volunteers to transport animals in need to safe havens."
 Malachowsky has been flying since he was a youth.

-HEALTH: Support has gone to Lucile Packard Children's Hospital, American Red Cross, Breast Cancer Research Foundation, Children's Health Fund, Cancer Research Institute, Cutaneous Lymphoma Foundation, Alzheimer's Association and Movember.
-Funds have also gone to Angel Flight, which arranges free transportation to medical treatment.
+HEALTH: They support Lucile Packard Children's Hospital, American Red Cross, Breast Cancer Research Foundation, Children's Health Fund, Cancer Research Institute, Cutaneous Lymphoma Foundation, Alzheimer's Association and Movember.
+Funds have also supported Angel Flight, which arranges free transportation to medical treatment.